Jonathan Lazar: Education

-He completed a Fellowship at the Radcliffe Institute for Advanced Study at Harvard University.
+He completed a Fellowship at the Harvard Radcliffe Institute.

 Career

 He started his career as an assistant professor at Towson University, where he served as director of the Information Systems program and founded the Universal Usability Laboratory.
 He was promoted to the rank of Associate Professor and in 2009, the rank of Professor.
 In 2019, he joined the faculty of the University of Maryland at the Full Professor rank.
 He has also been an associate researcher at the Harvard Law School Project on Disability since 2013.

-He is the author, co-author, or editor of 13 books, including the well-cited Research Methods in Human-Computer Interaction (2nd edition), Universal Usability: Designing Computer Interfaces for Diverse User Populations and Ensuring Digital Accessibility through Process and Policy.
+He is the author, co-author, or editor of 17 books, including the well-cited Research Methods in Human-Computer Interaction (2nd edition), Accessible Technology and the Developing World, Universal Usability: Designing Computer Interfaces for Diverse User Populations and Ensuring Digital Accessibility through Process and Policy.